Tennis Coaching Staff

 Since moving to the United States to teach Japanese in both Elkhart and Mishawaka, she has continued to teach private lessons.

-Deanna Ponsler starts her fourth season with the Saint Mary’s College tennis program during the 2016-17 academic year.
+Deanna Ponsler starts her fifth season with the Saint Mary’s College tennis program during the 2017-18 academic year.

 Ponsler has a wealth of playing and instructional experience.
 She made two appearances at Nationals while also serving as a USTA 4.5 women’s captain.
 She also was a USTA 8.0 and 9.0 mixed doubles captain.
 Ponsler was a chair for the AARC Rally for Recovery tennis fundraiser for four years.